-Schools and colleges are likely to be in regular contact with parents and carers.
-Those communications should continue to be used to reinforce the importance of children being safe online.
-It will be especially important for parents and carers to be aware of what their children are being asked to do online, including the sites they will asked to access and be clear who from the school or college (if anyone) their child is going to be interacting with online.
+Schools are likely to be in regular contact with parents and carers.
+Those communications should continue to be used to reinforce the importance of children being safe online and parents and carers are likely to find it helpful to understand what systems schools use to filter and monitor online use.
+It will be especially important for parents and carers to be aware of what their children are being asked to do online, including the sites they will ask to access and be clear who from the school (if anyone) their child is going to be interacting with online.

-Parents and carers may choose to supplement the school or college online offer with support from online companies and in some cases individual tutors.
-In their communications with parents and carers, schools and colleges should emphasise the importance of securing online support from a reputable organisation/individual who can provide evidence that they are safe and can be trusted to have access to children.
+Parents and carers may choose to supplement the school online offer with support from online companies and in some cases individual tutors.
+In their communications with parents and carers, school's should emphasise the importance of securing online support from a reputable organisation/individual who can provide evidence that they are safe and can be trusted to have access to children.